Cracko298/Ice-Station-Z-Save-Fixer/README.md

 # Ice-Station-Z-Save-Fixer
+# What This Application Does.

-Attempt Fix Corrupted Ice Station Z (3DS) Decrypted XORPAD Save-Data.
+- Attempt Fix Corrupted Ice Station Z (3DS) Decrypted XORPAD Save-Data.
+- Sometimes cheat-codes from unknown hackers/cheat-creators may attempt to break your Save-Data, Corrupt-It, Etc.
+- This application atempts to un-corrupt or fix Save-Data via editing HeX values in the Decrypted Save-Data file.
+- (Data0, Data1, Data2)